Alexander Gerashchenko: Arrest, trial and sentence

 The trails left behind were purely coincidental.
 A fire once broke out in Solikamsk, and after it was extinguished, an AK-47 and pieces of a fireman's belt were discovered.
 On the site of the last murder, Gerashchenko had lost a LED light.
 The seller in a Salikamsk store, in which such lights were sold, said that they had been supplied by his acting fireman, who, in turn, claimed that he received them from Gerashchenko.

 Gerashchenko, sensing the increased interest of law enforcement agencies, decided to flee abroad.
-He wrote a report on his dismissal from the service, but failed to deceive the militiamen, and was detained on the outskirts of Solikamsk.
+He wrote a report on his dismissal from the service but failed to deceive the militiamen, and was detained on the outskirts of Solikamsk.
 During the search, false documents, money, weapons, and maps of European countries were found in Gerashchenko's possession.
 He acted calmly, immediately agreeing to cooperate with the investigation.
 Gerashchenko revealed all the weapons caches and confessed to committing seven murders in eight years.
-He explained his motives saying "I was not going to sell weapons, I had no personal advantage"...
+He explained his motives by saying "I was not going to sell weapons, I had no personal advantage"...

 Relatives and colleagues of Gerashchenko were very surprised that he was the "Solikamsk Shooter".
 The case was considered for several months in the Perm Regional Court.
-On November 7, 2008, the court sentenced Gerashchenko to life imprisonment with serving a sentence in a special regime colony.
+On 7 November 2008, the court sentenced Gerashchenko to life imprisonment with serving a sentence in a special regime colony.
 The Supreme Court of Russia upheld the verdict without change.
 Currently, Alexander Gerashchenko is serving his sentence in the White Swan prison.